yuvalcoren/AWS_Lambda_Cognito/README.md

 **Purpose**: Store user-related files.

 **Implementation**: A file with the user's name as the filename is created.
 The content of this file is the current date and time.
-This file is then stored in an S3 bucket or a similar storage solution.
+This file is then stored in an S3 bucket.

 ### 9. Parameter Store

 **Purpose**: Store parameters to greet the user.

 **Implementation**: Parameters like greeting messages or any other user-specific configuration can be stored in the Parameter Store.
-These parameters can then be fetched and used to personalize the user's experience.
+These parameters can then be fetched and used to personalize the user's welcoming message.

 ## Getting Started